ImageMagick/Usage-Markdown/anim_mods/index.md

 I repeat...

-**Do not use GIF as a intermediate file format, use MIFF, or PNG images.**
+**Do not use GIF as an intermediate file format, use MIFF, or PNG images.**

 ### Annotating - add a copyright notice over ALL frames {#annotating}